Kandyan period frescoes

 Kandyan era frescoes are mural paintings created during the Kingdom of Kandy (1469–1815) in Sri Lanka, a time when kings gave a special place to arts and literature.

 As there was a political instability in Sri Lanka after the Anuradhapura Era, which lasted more than 500 years, kings didn't take much effort to build up the religious side of the people.
-Therefore there were no monks with Upasampada and people didn't have much education about Buddhism.
-Therefore at the beginning of Kandyan Kingdom, the monks got Upasampada, and started to preach Buddism to people.
+Therefore, there were no monks with Upasampada and people didn't have much education about Buddhism.
+Therefore, at the beginning of Kandyan Kingdom, the monks got Upasampada, and started to preach Buddhism to people.
 As people didn't know many things, monks (Specially Sangaraja Maha Nahimi) advised the kings to paint the walls of the temples with Jataka Stories so that anyone could understand even without knowing how to read.
 This marked the beginning of frescoes of the Kandyan Era.